 - All examinations must be written at the scheduled dates and times. - December and April examinations will be written virtually.
-Final examinations in June will be written in person during the in-class seminars. - In extenuating circumstances, students may be permitted to write examination(s) at a later date. - A student requesting permission to reschedule an examination(s) must complete and submit the "Examination Rescheduling Request Form" to the Canadian College of Funeral Service before the examination(s) date.
+Final competency examinations in the spring will be written in person during the in-class seminars. - In extenuating circumstances, students may be permitted to write examination(s) at a later date. - A student requesting permission to reschedule an examination(s) must complete and submit the "Examination Rescheduling Request Form" to the Canadian College of Funeral Service before the examination(s) date.
 A request made after the examination(s) date will not be accepted. - A student must submit the request with as much notice as possible to allow the Canadian College of Funeral to review and decide.
-If the examination(s) is rescheduled, a rescheduling fee will apply and must be paid by the student. - No books, notes or handbags are allowed during online and in-person examinations. - Students are not allowed to leave the examination setting during online and in-person examinations, and bathroom breaks are not permitted. - Students must be prepared to show valid photo identification with in-person examinations.
+If the examination(s) is rescheduled, a rescheduling fee will apply and must be paid by the student. - No books, notes or handbags are allowed during online and in-person examinations. - A student is not allowed to leave the examination setting during online and in-person examinations, and bathroom breaks are not permitted. - A student must be prepared to show valid photo identification for in-person examinations.